April 17, 2025

 - Kevin Fischer: Executive Director, NAMI Michigan

-- Patricia Graham: Chief Executive Officer, Meridian Health
+- Patty Graham: Chief Executive Officer, Meridian Health

 - Farah Hanley: Managing Principal, Health Management Associates